 AAWP — There are some great plugins that help you add links to Amazon.
 It can create some sexy looking tables with some simple shortcodes.
 The main complaint I’ve heard is a lack of WordPress integration, i.e. you can click a button, you have to use shortcodes.
 For a geek like me, I like the shortcodes versus relying on clicking the mouse.

 Prosociate — Another great plugin that uses the Amazon API to look up items, get images, add affiliate links.
 And you’re able to use the eBay affiliate program too, which can be great for certain niches where there are a lot of products on eBay.
 It also updates out of stock items.
 There are over 23,000 downloads so it’s well used, tested, and supported.

 Genius Link — The best way to route your visitors to the right Amazon store.
 What do I mean?
 If you have traffic going to your Amazon site from the UK and Canada, then you’re missing out on commissions.
 If you can send them to the right Amazon store based on where they are from, then you can earn more commissions.
 It pays for itself.
 They have a 14 day free trial so check it out.

-Keyword Keg — It’s the keyword research tool I use most of the time.
-I’m actually a paying customer — I didn’t get a freebie account or any sort of deal.
+Keyword Keg — It’s the keyword research tool I used for a long time — I didn’t get a freebie account or any sort of deal.
 Heck, they don’t even have an affiliate program.
 I started using it because it was fast, reliable, and cheap.
 I try to use tools that beginners use and this is one of them.

 Keywords Everywhere — The best free option for keyword research, and I end up using K.E. just as much as any paid tool.
 It integrates with a whole mess of other tools and content research tools, including but not limited to: